davide-colombo/davide-colombo/README.md

 They were three years of hard times, long hours of lessons followed by hours of study.

-I think that if I successfully achieved the Bachelor degree in 2019 fully on time, it is mainly due to the strong discipline and resilience I developed through sports.
+I think that if I successfully achieved the Bachelor degree in 2019 fully on time together with a little part of colleagues, it was mainly due to the strong discipline and resilience developed through sports.
 Of course there were other factors such as the full support of my family.

 Aside University, on saturday night I worked as a waiter, not for economic purposes because I'm lucky to have a family that fully supports and believes in me.